OleksandrBuchek/ng-concepts/articles/zero-boilerplate-functional-side-effects/zero-boilerplate-functional-side-effects.md

 # Composable Side Effects With Zero Boilerplate

 Side effects and state management are central concepts in frontend development, shaping how modern applications interact with the outside world and manage internal data flow.
 Effective management of these is crucial because they enable the application to perform meaningful work—side effects allow an application to "do" things, while state ensures that these actions are consistently reflected across the user interface.
 Over the years, the strategies for managing both state and side effects have evolved alongside the increasing complexity of modern web applications.

 During this time, we’ve been able to identify common scenarios developers frequently encounter.
-Modern tools and libraries now focus on reducing boilerplate and improving modularity.
 While state management has seen significant improvements—especially with the introduction of signal-based stores—side effects remain a pain point.
-Developers still face a ton challanges which have persisted for years.
+Developers still face many challanges which have persisted for years.
 However, with Angular’s introduction of two powerful features—`runInInjectionContext` and `DestroyRef`—a promising solution has emerged.
 These features offer new opportunities to address the complexities of managing side effects more effectively, making applications more maintainable and scalable, while drastically reducing the need for excessive boilerplate in handling typical scenarios.

 In this article, we’ll briefly explore how approaches to state management and side effects have evolved over time.
 Then, we’ll focus specifically on side effects, examining the challenges developers have faced in managing them and how these new features may finally offer a permanent solution.

 ## A Brief History Of ~~Mankind~~ State Management and Side Effects